11 Simple and Easy Longboard Tricks

 The frontside kickturn is a common maneuver that you can use when going down steep hills to turn around and go back up the mountain in the opposite direction.

-To do this, first stand at the top of your skateboard deck with one foot near the middle of it while leaning forward slightly on both feet to provide stability for movements.
-Then step off onto your left foot and push down hard enough for momentum before pushing off again with your right foot, using toes if possible.
+To do this, first stand at the top of your skateboard deck with one foot in the middle of it while leaning forward slightly on both feet to provide stability for movements.
+Then step off onto your back foot and push down hard enough for momentum before pushing off again with your right foot, using toes if possible.

 After doing so, lean backward and move hands from side to side until they reach either end of the board, then place them back where they were initially standing (in the center).
 This will enable you not to lose balance while turning and will allow you to control the speed of your skateboard.

 The backside kickturn is another common maneuver that can be used when going down steep hills to turn around and go back up the mountain in the opposite direction, similar to a frontside kickturn.

 To do this, stand at the top of your board with one foot near either end, then lean forward on both feet to provide stability for movements.
 Next step off onto back foot before pushing hard enough for momentum and cross stepping again on the right foot.
 But this time, leaning backward more than what was done during the first push.

 Then move hands from side to side until they reach either end of the deck or place them originally standing (in front of the board).
 Lean backward again and push hard enough for momentum to propel you toward your starting position, but this time with hands in front.

 Practice is the key to master the longboard tricks.
 Even professional longboarders have to practice a lot of time to do the longboard tricks quickly.
 That is why they have gained so much respect from their peers and followers because it takes a lot of courage, patience, skillful mastery over one’s longboard burning lots of calories, and being athletic enough for all that.

 By practicing the beginner longboard tricks mentioned above regularly, you will be able to do them with ease and feel the satisfaction of conquering each one.